 2. Demand For Security

-3 out 5 Americans buy smart home products with which to monitor their homes via smartphones.
+3 out of 5 Americans buy smart home products with which to monitor their homes via smartphones.
 62% of Americans claim home security as the top benefit derived from smart homes.
 It is estimated that the smart security industry will surpass $100 billion by 2020.
 Smart security products are some of the most used devices.

-Smart homes are designed to benefit its users.
+Smart homes are designed to benefit their users.
 Appliances and devices are automated to give its users greater freedom.
 It’s no wonder that 57% of owners claim their smart devices save them 30 minutes per day.
 Add that up over a year and you’ll save more than 182 hours.
 That is a little more than a week.

 4. Millennials Are The Early Adopters

 47% of Millennials already own smart devices.
 They roughly make up about 34,6% of the total users in the market.
 They are the early adopters of this technology.
 They aren’t the wealthiest generation currently on the planet.
 But they own the smartest home products because of their willingness to buy the technology.

 5. Smartphone’s Help To Drive The Technology

 76% of smart home products are being controlled by a Smartphone.
 It is then glaringly obvious why Samsung is the industry leader in Smart home product revenue.
 They see sales of over $213 billion.
 They have a footprint in 104 countries worldwide.
 Their Smartphone division is certainly helping them to keep momentum in the smart home industry.

 6. Housing Market Needs